georgeglint/astro/README.md

 - Support filtering of the list by a given criteria
 - When an individual item is tapped, navigate to a details view

+## Installation

+1. Open the Astro.xcworkspace file found in Astro/Astro.xcworkspace.
+This is necessary when using CocoaPods to ensure dependencies are resolved correctly
+2. Xcode -> File -> Packages -> Resolve Package Versions
+3. Build and run

 ## My thought process

 After understanding the requirements, I used the provided Swagger docs to ensure the astronaut endpoint was sufficient for the task.